Elections in Bolivia: Electoral system

+The election uses the same votes to elect the President (first round), the Chamber and the Senate, making it a double (triple) simultaneous vote.
+Voters may therefore not split their ticket between these elections, but they may vote for a candidate of a different list in the election of the Chamber as the deputies from the single-member districts are elected using separate votes.

 History of elections in Bolivia

-Indirect elections, 1825-50
+Indirect elections, 1825–1850

 Elections were conducted in the early Republican period using multiple levels of electors, each of which would elect members of the next higher level, culminating in the president.

-Direct elections with restricted suffrage, 1839 and 1850-1938
+Direct elections with restricted suffrage, 1839 and 1850–1938

 In the elections of 1839, however, the president was elected by a majority of all voters.
 This system became the norm beginning in 1850.
 Voting requirements included a minimum property or income or service in one of the professions, and forbid all those "in domestic service" from voting.
 Indigenous peoples were effectively excluded from the franchise.

-Expanding electorate, 1938-1951
+Expanding electorate, 1938–1951

 Under the Constitution of 1938, property restrictions on voting were removed however the vote was still restricted to those who were male, literate, and of age.
 Elections were held in 1940 and 1951, and saw a dramatic expansion of the electorate.

-Universal suffrage and interruptions in democracy, 1952-79
+Universal suffrage and interruptions in democracy, 1952–1979

 Shortly after coming to power through the Bolivian Revolution of 1952, the National Revolutionary Movement instituted universal suffrage, ending literacy requirements and racial restrictions which had massively reduced the Bolivian electorate up to that time.
 General elections were held in 1956, 1960, and 1964; and purely legislative elections were held in 1958 and 1962.
 Democracy was interrupted in 1964 by René Barrientos Ortuño, who proceeded to hold and win an election in 1966 and to convoke the Constituent Assembly of 1966-67 to rewrite the Constitution of Bolivia.
 Following Barrientos' death in 1969, democracy was further interrupted by military rule until 1979, including the eight-year dictatorship of Hugo Bánzer Suarez.

-Democratic transition and final dictatorship, 1979-82
+Democratic transition and final dictatorship, 1979–1982

 In a chaotic period of transition marked by numerous coups d'état, three elections were held in 1978, 1979, 1980.
 Parliamentary majorities were not obtained in 1978 and 1979 and alliance building was interrupted by coups.
 Lydia Gueiler, an elected member of the National Congress assumed power constitutionally from November 1979 to mid-1980.
 The results of the 1980 elections were the basis for the post-1982 parliament and the 1982–85 government of Hernán Siles Zuazo.